How to Get Sober, Step by Step

 5. Enter an Addiction Treatment Program

-After detox many people choose to attend an alcohol or drug addiction treatment program operated by their substance abuse counselors.
+After detox, many people choose to attend an alcohol or drug addiction treatment program operated by their substance abuse counselors.
 This is a smart decision because the therapists are already familiar with your situation and needs.
 This can make for an easier transition from detox to residential or outpatient care.

 There are many kinds of treatment programs and levels of care.
 That means your treatment center can personalize your recovery based on your specific needs.
 There are even unique offerings for drug abuse or alcohol use disorders so you can find the path to a brighter future that’s right for you.